-NFUM makes available to its policyholders an 'annuity desk' service, which assists in purchasing an annuity from a panel of insurers which is selected by NFUM, either with or without financial advice.
+NFUM makes available to its policyholders an "annuity desk" service, which assists in purchasing an annuity from the open market either with or without financial advice.
 A fee is charged for this service but policyholders can also bring across funds from other pension schemes, at no extra charge.
 PTL met the staff who run the annuity desk service in June 2016 to review the process and methodology.
+NFUM annuities are now limited to those provided under a guaranteed annuity rate or on impaired life rates.

 We have seen and reviewed the key materials sent to policyholders both 6 months and 2 months prior to their expected retirement date.
 We also have copies of key telephone scripts.
-In our opinion, the proactive contact prior to retirement is helpful to policyholders.